PabloXOC/42_so_long/README.md

 ![image](https://github.com/user-attachments/assets/8b892f03-e06f-4710-8637-bcf609d2ab6c)

 **so_long** is a 2D game where the player navigates a map to collect items and escape.
 The game features basic movement mechanics and graphical display, and is built using the **MiniLibX** graphics library.
 The project allows the user to move a character, collect items, and escape via an exit while avoiding obstacles.
+I have used pokemon characters, sprites and tiles to make my preoject.

 ## Project Overview